dojot/docker-compose/README.md

 You should see an error message telling the connection is not safe.

-Now you nedd to click on the warning botton next to your IP address.
+Now you need to click on the warning botton next to your IP address.

 Then click in the option telling the certificate is not valid.

 Enter in details tab and export the certificate adding extension ".crt" .

-The next step, it is uploading the certificate (that you exported) in your browser.
+The next step, it is upload the certificate (that you exported) in your browser.

 ```bash
 *Chrome*